 • Site inductions

-• Consultations and briefings with workforce and project team
+• Consultations and briefings with the workforce and project team

 • Emergency arrangements, including first aid and fire safety procedures